ROM hacking: Usage

-Patched ROMs are often played on emulators, however it is possible to play patched ROMs on the original hardware.
-The destination cartridge could be the original cartridge from which the initial unpatched ROM was pulled (which involves replacing the original ROM chip with a new one), or another compatible cartridge of the same type, such as flash cartridges.
-This is particularly popular for fan translations, homebrew games, prototypes, games for which ROM cartridges were never produced, or for games which require exact timing or other elements of the original hardware which are not available in emulators.
+Patched ROMs are often played on emulators, however, it is possible to play patched ROMs on the original hardware.
+The destination cartridge could be the original cartridge from which the initial unpatched ROM was pulled (which usually involves replacing the original ROM chip with a new one), or another compatible cartridge of the same type, such as flash cartridges.
+In the case of optical media, this involves burning the patched game onto a recordable optical disc such as a CD-R. This is particularly popular for fan translations, homebrew games, prototypes, games for which ROM cartridges or optical discs were never produced, or for games that require exact timing or other elements of the original hardware that are not available in emulators.

 Systems and games

-The majority of ROM hacking is done on NES and SNES games (including Sega Mega Drive/Genesis games to an extent), since such games are small and simple compared to games of more advanced consoles such as the Nintendo 64 or Nintendo DS.
-Games for the Game Boy, Game Boy Color and Game Boy Advance are also popular for hacking, as well as games for the PlayStation to a lesser extent.
-However, games intended for more recent consoles are not exempt from hacking, and as computers have become faster over time and more programs and utilities have been written, more PlayStation, Nintendo 64 and Nintendo DS hacks have emerged.
+The majority of ROM hacking is done on NES and SNES games, since such games are small and simple compared to games of more advanced consoles such as the Nintendo 64 or Nintendo DS.
+Games for the Game Boy, Game Boy Color and Game Boy Advance are also popular for hacking, as well as games for the PlayStation and the Sega Mega Drive (Genesis) to a lesser extent.
+However, games intended for more recent consoles are not exempt from hacking, and as computers have become faster over time and more programs and utilities have been written, more PlayStation, Sega Mega Drive (Genesis), Nintendo 64 and Nintendo DS hacks have emerged.

-Of these, popular games to play are popular games to hack; many hacks have been released of games of the Sonic the Hedgehog series, Super Mario series (including Mario Bros., Super Mario Bros., Super Mario Bros.
-2, Super Mario Bros.
-3, Super Mario Land, Super Mario Land 2: 6 Golden Coins, Super Mario 64 and Super Mario World), Mario Kart series (most notably Super Mario Kart, Mario Kart Wii, Mario Kart 7, and Mario Kart DS), Pokémon series, Chip's Challenge, Castlevania, Final Fantasy, The Legend of Zelda, games from the Mega Man series, Fire Emblem series, EarthBound, Super Metroid, and many others.
+Of these, popular games to play are popular games to hack; many hacks have been released of games of the Sonic the Hedgehog series, Mario series, Mario Kart series, Pokémon series, Chip's Challenge, Castlevania, Final Fantasy, The Legend of Zelda, Mega Man series, Fire Emblem series, EarthBound, Super Metroid, and many others.

 A notable hacked arcade game was Street Fighter II: Rainbow Edition, which featured increased game speed and new special moves.
 The success of this game prompted Capcom to release Street Fighter II: Hyper Fighting as an official response.

 Your Sinclair magazine published a monthly column called "Program Pitstop".
 This focused mainly on cheat hacks for games, but also featured both a level map printer for the original Gauntlet, as well as a full level editor for the same game.